2023 Serbian parliamentary election: Government

-Socialist Party of Serbia

-SPS, JS, and Zeleni signed a cooperation agreement on 1 November, announcing that they would contest the elections together under the same electoral list name, "Ivica Dačić – Prime Minister of Serbia", that they contested under in the 2022 parliamentary election.
-The SPS-led coalition submitted its list to RIK on 2 November, with more than 20,000 signatures.
-RIK confirmed their list on 4 November with 19,618 valid signatures in total.
-Boban Stojanović argued that RIK should have rejected the SPS electoral list due to a number of signatures of support being certified by notaries who are not listed in the notaries database.

 Despite being a coalition government partner with SNS since 2012, SPS official Dušan Bajatović was a target of attacks in articles published by pro-government media.
 During the campaign period, SPS presented themselves as "guarantees of political stability" (garant političke stabilnosti) while also expressing support for youth rights and youth activism.
 Dačić also portrayed the coalition as socialist; while campaigning in Ljubovija, Dačić said that voting for them also meant voting for "patriotism and socialism" (patriotizam i socijalizam).
 While campaigning in Mrčajevci, Dačić also said that the SPS coalition supports free education, free universal health care, and social funds.
 Dačić also reflected on his opinions about Milošević during the campaign, saying that "Milošević was an example of how to love and defend your country" (Milošević bio primer kako se zemlja voli i brani).
 The SPS coalition also expressed its support for the accession of Serbia to the EU.